Gaussian Belief Propagation Network for Depth Completion: Experiments

 \subsection{Ablation Studies}

 We conduct ablation studies on the NYUv2 dataset to evaluate the contribution of core components in our GBPN.
 Starting from a simple optimization-based baseline $V_1$, we incrementally add components to arrive at $V_2$ to $V_9$.
-All models are trained with half amount epoches of the full training schedule, due to resource constraints.
+All models are trained with half the epochs of the full training schedule, due to resource constraints.
 Quantitative results, including RMSE and $\delta_{1.02}$, are presented in \cref{tab:ablation}.

-The baseline model $V_1$ employs a convolutional U-Net to estimate an initial depth and confidence map from RGB image, and then optimizes the parameters of an affine transformation using constraints from sparse depth measurements.
-Similar to \citet{SADC}, this process involves solving a weighted least squares problem based solely on depth observation constraints, without any pair-wise terms.
-The model is trained using only an L2 loss on depth, following \citet{guidenet, bpnet}.
+The baseline model $V_1$ employs a convolutional U-Net to estimate an initial depth and confidence map from a RGB image, and then optimizes the parameters of an affine transformation using constraints from sparse depth measurements.
+Similar to \cite{SADC}, this process involves solving a weighted least squares problem based solely on depth observation constraints, without any pair-wise terms.
+The model is trained using only an L2 loss on depth, following \cite{guidenet, bpnet}.

 In our ablation study, we first replace the L2 loss in $V_1$ with our proposed optimization-based loss function, resulting in $V_2$ with slight performance improvement.
 Building on $V_2$, we develop $V_3$, $V_4$, and $V_5$, which generate depth by solving a fixed MRF with fixed local edges, but using features from different backbones.
 All three variants outperform $V_2$ by a large margin, with $V_5$ achieving the best RMSE.
 This confirms the effectiveness of our problem formulation and the proposed global-local processing unit, which combines local convolutions with long-range attention.
 We then extend $V_5$ by incorporating an MRF with dynamic parameters ($V_6$) and dynamic non-local edges ($V_7$).
 The performance gains of $V_6$ and $V_7$ demonstrate the advantage of a more expressive graph model.
 Subsequently, we increase the number of local edges in $V_7$ to construct $V_8$, and then the number of iterations to form $V_9$.
 The performance improvements seen in $V_8$ and $V_9$ highlight the benefits of more dense constraints and a greater number of optimization iterations.
-We attempt further increases iteration numbers but observing little performance improvement, and finally choose $V_{9}$ as GBPN-1.
+We attempt further increases iteration numbers but observe little performance improvement, and finally choose $V_{9}$ as GBPN-1.